linkedin/opticss/packages/opticss/README.md

 Currently, the only CSS framework that uses OptiCSS is [css-blocks](http://css-blocks.com/).
-The css-blocks framework provides application integrations for Glimmer Applications, (some) Ember Applications, React/Preact apps using webpack.
+The css-blocks framework provides application integrations for Glimmer Applications, (some) Ember Applications, and React/Preact apps using webpack.
 More application framework integrations are on the way.

 If you maintain a CSS framework or styling library, we're excited to help you design a solution that can correctly analyze styles and safely integrate with